aiim-research/ERASURE/README.md

 ERASURE offers fully extensible built-in components, allowing users to define custom unlearning techniques, integrate custom and synthetic datasets, implement tailored evaluation metrics, and meld seamlessly with state-of-the-art machine learning models.
 Additionally, it provides a flexible environment for defining and running unlearning experiments, enabling researchers to evaluate the effectiveness and efficiency of various unlearning methods systematically.

+The framework is inside the ```erasure``` folder.
+A JSON configuration file is everything ERASURE needs to run.

+You can find examples of configurations in the ```config``` folder.
+Specifically, ```example.jsonc``` and ```proof_of_concept.jsonc``` are simple configurations designed as a starting point.

+You can find a step-by-step guide on how to use ERASURE in our IJCAI demo paper: https://www.ijcai.org/proceedings/2025/1255

+You may also find the presentation in the ```guide``` folder useful to implement your methods in the ERASURE framework.

 ## Team Information: